 In my spare time, I like to get outdoors and into nature.
 I’m an obsessive (but mediocre) runner and enjoy other physical activities such as swimming, cycling, football, and hill-walking.
 I am also an information glut and love to keep up to date on the latest science news through podcasts, popular non-fiction, and social media.

-My teaching for the current academic year includes contributions to PBS6 (lectures on conduct problems and supervision), Criminological Research Methods (lectures on research design and quantitative analysis), PBS3 (supervision), PBS4 (supervision), Experimental Psychology (supervision), and Criminology PhD Seminars on Advanced Quantitative Methods.
+My teaching for the current academic year includes contributions to PBS6 (lectures on conduct problems and supervision), Criminological Research Methods (lectures on research design and quantitative analysis), PBS3 (supervision), PBS4 (supervision), Experimental Psychology (supervision), Cross-cultural Comparative Criminology (seminars on violence against women and violence against children) and Criminology PhD Seminars on Advanced Quantitative Methods.
 I currently co-supervise two PhD students: Yulia Shenderovich (working on a parenting intervention evaluation) and Aimee Neaverson (researching protective factors in the development of aggression).